-Throughout the divorce process there may be several temporary court orders issued with regard to child custody, child support, spousal maintenance (alimony), or palimony, parenting plan, protection orders and restraining orders.
+Throughout the divorce process there may be several temporary court orders issued with regard to child custody, child support, spousal maintenance (alimony), or palimony, parenting plan, Protective Orders and restraining orders.
 These orders are meant to last until the divorce or domestic partnership termination is complete.

 Most of our enforcement issues occur after the divorce case has been completed.
 But, even if the court orders are temporary, they still must be followed.
 The question is what happens when the orders actually aren’t followed.
 If you put this in front of a judge, there are two separate issues that a judge will consider: enforcement of the order and intent of the party not complying with the order.

-For King and Snohomish County, there are multiple ways for you to get your need for enforcement of court orders in front of the judge.
+For Dallas and Collin County, there are multiple ways for you to get your need for enforcement of court orders in front of the judge.
 You could opt for a conventional motion for enforcement or a motion for contempt, in addition to a few more unusual methods that we’ve used in the past.

 When dealing with parenting plans, it usually makes more sense to file a motion for contempt of court rather than a request for enforcement of a court order.
 In contempt of court actions, intent of the bad party plays a huge roll in both determining what the judge will do for you and whether or not the judge will find contempt.

-Parenting Plans and Contempt of Court in King County
+Parenting Plans and Contempt of Court in Dallas County

 Divorce cases with children contain “final orders” specific for property distribution, child support, the parenting plan, and spousal maintenance.
 If one party violates these final orders it is a serious matter, but it is not justification in the eyes of the court for the other party to retaliate by also violating an order.
 So what do you do if your ex-spouse or ex-partner is violating the parenting plan and keeping your child from you?